There are 3 big areas that we’d like to improve in.

 Fear of failure is a problem because it stops people from even trying.
 There are many uncertainties on The Path to getting rich, but here is one certainty.
 If you do not start, you will not finish.
 You can’t win if you don’t play.

-Getting to FI may not be easy, but it is simple. if you get your savings rate to 50% you will achieve it in less than 20 years.
+Getting to FI may not be easy, but it is simple.
+At a 50% savings rate you will achieve it in about 19 years.
 At 66% it takes 12 years.
 And the prize is huge…if you are reading this blog, its probably because you are smart and you get that.

-We can define success as having enough stash and enough cojones to change your life for the better.
+Success in financial independence means having enough saved and invested…and enough courage to make the leap and quit a job you don’t love.
 So success can be defined but what about failure?

 And success or failure is not binary.
 Pursuing FI is not like jumping from one side of a chasm to the other.
 If you fall a bit short initially, its no big deal…you do not plunge to your death, you can just work a bit more or spend a bit less.

 No problem.
-You see the great thing about pursuing FI is that you still have the money* and the option to piss it away!
 The decision to pursue financial independence is always reversible.
+The great thing about pursuing FI is that you still have the money and the option to piss it away!

-Whereas before you were a non financially independent person with no stash, now you are a non financially independent person with no stash but with a Ferrari, some 1980s clothes and a parrot.
+If you did that, what would have happened?
+Whereas before you were a non financially independent person, now you are a non financially independent person but with a Ferrari, some 1980s clothes and a parrot.
 This is not failure because you’re no worse off than before.

 Sadly, due to a powerful and mysterious force called “reality”, the reverse does not apply.
 So if you spend the 10 years spending like Paris Hilton, at the end of the 10 years there is unfortunately no option to change your mind and get all the money back with interest.

 So the pay-offs to a decision to pursue financial independence are: